-This college-level course counts for both high school and college credit simultaneously and provides a survey of United States History until 1865.
+This college-level course counts for both high school college credit simultaneously and provides a survey of United States History until 1865.
 Students will demonstrate knowledge of important historical events and people in the Colonial, Revolutionary, Antebellum, and Civil War periods of American history; locate and retrieve historical data relevant to the peoples, events, movements and institutions covered in course; and compose essays examining germane events (historical political, military, religious, social, economic, or cultural events of significance).
 This course is not tied to the U.S. History LEAP 2025 exam and does not meet the U.S. History graduation requirement.
-Students taking U.S. History I DE must also take U.S. History II DE to meet the U.S. History grad requirement.

-United States History II DE
+United States History DE